-Yes, our water meets all of Environmental Protection Agency's (EPA) health standards in accordance with Title 40, Code of Federal Regulation (CFR) Parts 141 and 142.
-However, F.E.
-Warren AFB was non-compliant from Oct 2021 - Dec 2021 due to an inability to complete a sample, this was rectified in February 2022 with normal results.
-Please see Attachment 1 in regards to this.
-In 2021, numerous tests were conducted for contaminants that may be found in drinking water.
-The 2021 Annual Consumer Confidence Report (CCR) for F.E.
-Warren AFB is supplemented by the attached 2021 City of Cheyenne Board of Public Utilities (BOPU) CCR.
-As shown in the City of Cheyenne BOPU CCR, Section 13, there were no violations of any standards in 2021.
+Yes, our water meets all Environmental Protection Agency's (EPA) health standards in accordance with Title 40, Code of Federal Regulation (CFR) Parts 141 and 142.
+In 2022, numerous tests were conducted for contaminants that may be found in drinking water.
+The 2022 Annual Consumer Confidence Report (CCR) for F.E.
+Warren AFB is supplemented by the attached 2022 City of Cheyenne Board of Public Utilities (BOPU) CCR.
+As shown in the City of Cheyenne BOPU CCR, Section 13, there were no violations of any standards in 2022.
 Included are details about where your water comes from, what it contains, and how it compares to standards set by federal regulatory agencies.